 Listen now to this featured podcast on project plans.

-What is the most important part of the project plan?
+What is the most important part of the plan?
 It's that you have a clear objective about what is going to be done.
 It’s crucial that everyone has the same understanding about what is to be delivered, so the team can work together with a common goal.

 There are many other needs for project planning including:

 The project planning phase happens at the start of the project.
 Preparing your project plan document is something you’ll do as the project gets started.
 You'll normally work with input from the project sponsor and the rest of the project team.
-You’ll need their support and agreement for many of the components of your project plan, for example, who is going to do the work and how much it will cost.
+You’ll need their support and agreement for many of the components of the plan, for example, who is going to do the work and how much it will cost.

 Every project needs a plan, and the good news is that every other project in your organization should have had one.
 So you don't need to start from scratch.
 Find an example of a project work plan from a past project and use that to get started.